AndreZ1971/ki/docs/english/IFTTT_SETUP.md

          │
          ↓
 ┌─────────────────┐
-│  IFTTT Applet   │  ← You created it with clicks!
+│  IFTTT Applet   │  ← You created it by clicking!
 │  (If/Then Rule) │
 └────────┬────────┘
          │